atom/atom/docs/creating-a-package.md

 is to build out Atom's API organically based on the needs of package authors like you.

-## Stylesheets
+## Style Sheets

-Stylesheets for your package should be placed in the _stylesheets_ directory.
+Style sheets for your package should be placed in the _stylesheets_ directory.
-Any stylesheets in this directory will be loaded and attached to the DOM when your package is activated.
-Stylesheets can be written as CSS or [LESS] (but LESS is recommended).
+Any style sheets in this directory will be loaded and attached to the DOM when your package is activated.
+Style sheets can be written as CSS or [LESS] (but LESS is recommended).

 Ideally, you won't need much in the way of styling.
 We've provided a standard set of components which define both the colors and UI elements for any package that fits into Atom seamlessly.
 You can view all of Atom's UI components by opening the styleguide: open the command palette (`cmd-shift-P`) and search for _styleguide_, or just type `cmd-ctrl-shift-G`.

-If you _do_ need special styling, try to keep only structural styles in the package stylesheets.
+If you _do_ need special styling, try to keep only structural styles in the package style sheets.
 If you _must_ specify colors and sizing, these should be taken from the active theme's [ui-variables.less][ui-variables].
 For more information, see the [theme variables docs][theme-variables].
 If you follow this guideline, your package will look good out of the box with any theme!

-An optional `stylesheets` array in your _package.json_ can list the stylesheets by name to specify a loading order; otherwise, stylesheets are loaded alphabetically.
+An optional `stylesheets` array in your _package.json_ can list the style sheets by name to specify a loading order; otherwise, style sheets are loaded alphabetically.

 ## Keymaps